Habit system design: The blueprint that makes habits last

 Habit system design is a structured approach to behavior change that connects individual habits through shared triggers, environmental cues, and feedback loops so that each routine reinforces the others rather than competing for willpower.
 Instead of building habits in isolation, a habit system treats every behavior as one component in a larger, self-sustaining architecture.

 You have read Atomic Habits.
 You have tried habit stacking.
 You downloaded a tracking app, set your reminders, and still watched new behaviors dissolve within two weeks.
-Phillippa Lally’s research at University College London found that habit formation takes a median of 66 days, not the popular 21-day myth, and that missing a single day does not meaningfully affect the automaticity curve [1].
+Phillippa Lally’s research at University College London found that habit formation takes a median of 66 days, not the popular 21-day myth [1], and that missing a single day does not meaningfully affect the automaticity curve [1].
 So the problem is not your willpower.
 The problem is that you built individual habits without a system connecting them.
 Habit system design shifts the question from “How do I build a habit?” to “How do I build an architecture where habits reinforce each other?”
 That is the difference between stacking bricks randomly and building a wall with a blueprint.
-If you have ever wondered how to make habits stick long term, the answer is not more discipline.
-The answer is better design.
+Consider two people who both miss a workout on Tuesday: one loses the workout and then watches their journaling and sleep schedule unravel over the following three days, because all three behaviors were floating independently.
+The other misses the workout, runs a five-minute minimum version, and wakes up Wednesday with the rest of the system intact, because the habits were load-bearing for each other.
+The difference is not discipline.
+It is design.
+If you have ever wondered how to make habits stick long term, the answer is not more willpower.
+The answer is a better system.

 Habit system design is a structured approach to behavior change that treats individual habits as interconnected components within a larger behavioral architecture, using triggers, environmental cues, and feedback loops to create routines that reinforce each other rather than competing for willpower.